Your work could be affecting your vein health

 - Sapheon glue, which is a new technique still in development

 One of the easiest and least invasive preventive measures you can take is to wear compression stockings.
 Compression stockings have many benefits, and can also be stylish to fit in with your fashion choices.
 Recent research has found that compression stockings can help to “reduce aches and pain associated with varicose veins”, and help to prevent leg swelling during pregnancy.
 There are different levels of compression, including support pantyhose, compression stockings bought over the counter, and prescription stockings.
-Fashion-forward compression stockings are also being developed for the fashion conscious consumer, and those who do not want it to be obvious that they are using compression stockings.
+Fashion-forward compression stockings are also being developed for the fashion-conscious consumer and those who do not want it to be obvious that they are using compression stockings.

 If you are working in a sedentary job or a job that requires you to be on your feet all day, compression stockings can be a good preventative measure to take.
-If you are already suffering from varicose veins, they can be a compliment to a minimally-invasive vein treatment.
+If you are already suffering from varicose veins, they can be a compliment to minimally-invasive vein treatment.
 In any case, if you are aware of the risks that come with your job, you can aim to prevent varicose veins before they occur.

 The editorial unit